Our team

 Underwriting for Racial Justice Associate Lead

-Elsie supports community engagement for the Underwriting for Racial Justice national working group.
-With a long history of working in finance, Elsie is passionate about consumer rights and equitable banking.
+Elsie supports coordination and engagement for the Underwriting for Racial Justice program.
+Elsie has a background in consumer lending is passionate about consumer rights and equitable banking.
 She is proud to be a part of a team that’s dedicated to furthering the vision of a banking industry that is fair to those with the least bargaining power.
+Elsie is currently working on her MBA at Fresno State University.

 Pronouns: She/her